PeyracheLab/pynacollada/README.md

 # pynacollada
-High level pythons scripts based on pynapple for neural data analysis
+Collaborative platform for high-level analysis with pynapple.